Written by Carol Pincione • Posted on October 26 2021

-Today I will start showing you in detail the initial steps to take in order to make the soaps you are using.
-We will look at the cold process method.
+Today I will start showing you in detail the initial steps I need to take in order to make the soaps you are using.
+I will show you the cold process method.
 This is the soapmaking method I prefer and use, out of the three methods ..
 I will later then explain to you why...

 First things first.
-Once we gather all the tools, the first important thing to have is safety gear, even when we deal with a small batch like the one I am working on in the photo.
-When I weigh and then mix sodium hydroxide powder with water, I am always super focused to make sure no accidents happen as sodium hydroxide is very caustic.
+Once I gather all the tools, the first important thing to have is safety gear, even when we deal with a small batch like the one I am working on in the photo.
+When I weigh and then mix sodium hydroxide crystals with water, I am always super focused to make sure no accidents happen as sodium hydroxide is very caustic.
 It's very important to be fully covered during this phase and use safety glasses, mask, gloves while being in a ventilated area.
-When adding lye powder to water, the solution becomes extremely hot and it's necessary to wait some time that it gets cooler before starting the saponification process.
+When adding lye powder to water, the solution becomes extremely hot and it's necessary to wait some time until it gets cooler before I start the saponification process.